Is it better to dance barefoot or in heels?

-If you are more into the athletic end of pole then you already know that bare feet is the most common way to dance.
+If you are more into the athletic end of pole then you already know that bare feet are the most common way to dance.
 But what if your feet are hurting?
 There is a solution.

 That solution is Foot Undeez made by Capezio.
 Dancers have long used this dance sandal to protect the feet against blisters, sores, and other wear and tear of being a dancer.

 This shoe fits Pole dancing for exercise as well.
 They will give you the feel of bare feet while protecting your feet during turns, foot drags, pirouettes, and the like.